DmitryGubanov/portfolio-backtester/README.md

 Anyway, we can see that UPRO dropped quite a bit (~95%) during the recession and during the dot-com crash.
 With this new information, it's unlikely that many would feel comfortable investing in something that lost over 90% of its value on two occasions in the last 20 years.

-Let's build a portfolio using UPRO the same way we did with SPY in 2.1.
+Let's build a portfolio using UPRO the same way we did with SPY in section 2.1.

 ```
 python3.5 folio.py --portfolio 10000 --strategy upro-only --use-generated UPRO SPY